Risk envelope

 Why declarative?

 Two reasons.
 First, it’s auditable: the envelope is a single block of declarative config that anyone reading the file can see.
-No buried ifstatements scattered through your strategy code.
-Second, it’s consistent across paper and live — the same gate runs in both modes, so you can’t accidentally ship a strategy whose risk only exists in paper.
+No buried if statements scattered through your strategy code.
+Second, the same declaration can be snapshotted with a deployment.
+Live execution is not released; its future control-plane risk engine must independently re-enforce every limit outside user code.

 What the envelope doesn’t do